Georgia O Keeffe Home and Studio ArchEyes exterior

 About Georgia O’Keeffe

 Georgia Totto O’Keeffe (November 15, 1887 – March 6, 1986) was an American modernist artist.
 She was known for her paintings of enlarged flowers, New York skyscrapers, and New Mexico landscapes.
-O’Keeffe has been called the “Mother of American modernism.”
+O’Keeffe has been called the “Mother of American Modernism.”

 In 1905, O’Keeffe began art training at the School of the Art Institute of Chicago and then the Art Students League of New York.
 In 1908, unable to fund further education, she worked for two years as a commercial illustrator and then taught in Virginia, Texas, and South Carolina between 1911 and 1918.
 She studied art in the summers between 1912 and 1914 and was introduced to the principles and philosophies of Arthur Wesley Dow, who created works of art based upon personal style, design, and interpretation of subjects, rather than trying to copy or represent them.